anabiatriz28/Etapa1-JogoLoP/README.md

 # Etapas-JogoLoP
-Segue a entrega da 1º e 2º etapas do jogo de LoP.
+Segue a entrega das etapas do jogo de LoP.